The Lancet June 09, 2018

 Setting

-Population Patients aged 45 years or older who had undergone non-cardiac surgery and were within 35 days of suffering myocardial injury after non-cardiac surgery (MINS).
+Population Patients aged 45 years or older who had undergone non-cardiac surgery and developed a myocardial injury after non-cardiac surgery (MINS) within the preceding 35 days.

-Outcome Composite of major vascular complications, including vascular mortality, non-fatal myocardial infarction, non-hemorrhagic stroke, peripheral arterial thrombosis, amputation, and symptomatic venous thromboembolism.
+Outcome Composite of major vascular complications (vascular mortality, non-fatal myocardial infarction, non-haemorrhagic stroke, peripheral arterial thrombosis, amputation, and symptomatic venous thromboembolism).

 Study Limitations